 Submitted by: Jason T. Bedell

-In this lesson plan, which is adaptable for grades 6-12, students use BrainPOP resources to develop an understanding of how people impact the natural environment of different regions, as well as how the cultural make-up of a region affects how the people interact with the natural environment.
+In this environment lesson plan, which is adaptable for grades 6-12, students use BrainPOP resources to develop an understanding of how people impact the natural environment of different regions, as well as how the cultural make-up of a region affects how the people interact with the natural environment.
 Students will craft an articulate message to make the public aware of the consequences of human interaction with the environment.

 - Develop an understanding of how people impact the natural environment of different regions.

 - Craft an articulate message to make the public aware of the consequences of human-environment interaction.